modern-email/FOSDEM-26/README.md

 posts, etc.

-Submissions **must** be made through Pretalx (https://pretalx.fosdem.org/fosdem-2026/cfp) no later than Wednesday December 10, 2025.
+Submissions **must** be made through Pretalx (https://pretalx.fosdem.org/fosdem-2026/cfp) no later than Wednesday, 10 December, 2025.

 The suggested duration for a talk is **25 minutes** (20 minutes presentation + 5 minutes Q&A).
 However, we *explicitly* invite you to propose the best